That's TV: History

-On 24 August 2022, That's TV increased its national operating hours on Freeview channel 65 by reducing their timeshare channel Classic Hits' music video schedule to 4am–7am.
+On 24 August 2022, That's TV increased its national operating hours on Freeview channel 65 by reducing its timeshare channel Classic Hits' music video schedule to 4am–7am.
 This gave That's TV an extra hour of entertainment programming each night between 3am and 4am on Freeview which is not covered by local television scheduling commitments (as they usually run local news on channel 7/8 between 3am and 6am).
 In addition to these changes, the company took over Country Music Entertainment's Freeview licence in Greater Manchester for their music video channel.

 In July 2022, That's TV requested licences from Ofcom for services called That's Reality and That's Comedy.
-In November 2022, these were retitled That's 60s and That's 70s, ahead of the launch of an expanded suite of music video channels from the firm.
+In November 2022, they were granted licences for channels called That's 60s and That's 70s, ahead of the launch of an expanded suite of music video channels from the firm, with That's TV going on to acquire provisional licences for channels made up of 2000s and 2010s music videos as well.
+In July 2023, it was reported that the licence for the forthcoming That's Reality channel had been changed to That's Cinema, whilst That's Comedy had not launched and the main service had been taken off the Vision TV app.